-delivered customer

-premise equipment

-Most c common difficulties to co

-1. Lack of systems/process

-2. 2.
-Data collection, conversion of pieces to tons
+- 1. Lack of systems/processes - 2.
+Data collection, conversion of pieces to tons - 3.

-3. 3.
 Suitability of refurbished items given technological advances

-What a are the needs to develop

-1. An available methodolog
+- 1. An available methodology

-2. More resources and com
+- 2. More resources and competencies

-3. 3.
-Technical tools to collect data
+- 3. Technical tools to collect data

-26 respondents indicate that they measure "distribution or utilisation of recycled, refurbished or reused products".
+26 respondents indicate that they measure 'distribution or utilisation of recycled, refurbished or reused products'.
 The majority (16) of them reports this indicator on at least company level, 14 of which solely on company level.
 Seven respondents measure (also) on product and services level, all of them for at least end user devices.
 17 respondents use number of pieces as a metric.
 Other mentioned metrics are weight and share (%).